-The Okanagan Cat Coalition (OKCC) is an new organization of concerned animal welfare charities, veterinarians and residents dedicated to working together, and with the public, to permanently solve the existing cat crisis in the Central Okanagan.
-We propose to do this by locating abandoned cats and feral cat colonies, humanely trapping, spaying or neutering, permanently marking, then re-homing or releasing them into a safe environment to live out their lives without perpetuating the overpopulation problem.
+The Okanagan Cat Coalition (OKCC) is an umbrella organization of concerned animal welfare charities, veterinarians and residents dedicated to working with the public, to permanently solve the existing cat crisis in the Central Okanagan.
+We assist by spaying and neutering cats and kittens then re-homing or releasing them into a safe environment to live out their lives without perpetuating the overpopulation problem.

-4. Donate funds to the member charity of your choice to help pay for the spays, neuters and ID's and receive a tax-deductible donation receipt.
+4. Give charitable funds to the member charity of your choice to help pay for the spays, neuters and ID for homeless cats and receive a tax-deductible donation receipt.

 5. Consider homing and/or care-taking on your property once cats are fixed.

-If you know of more than one colony please fill in Question 11, or submit separate questionnaires for each one.
+If you know of more than one colony please submit separate questionnaires for each one.

 The OKCC is 100% Volunteer run.
 OKCC is a coalition of registered animals charities, non-profit groups, Veterinarians and concerned citizens.